grafana/grafana-operator/examples/common_options/_index.md

       dashboards: "grafana"
   url: "https://grafana.com/api/dashboards/7651/revisions/44/download"
 ```

-The `resyncPeriod` is applied on successful synchronizations.

-When an error is encountered during a synchronization, like a request timeout, the operator repeatedly retries the full synchronization with an exponential backoff.

-The first retry is immediate, the second retry is delayed by a second and so on.

 {{% alert title="Warning" color="warning" %}}
 Even after setting `resyncPeriod` to `0m`, the operator will still sync the resource whenever it changes or the operator is restarted